-ADV IMP Implementation Representation:
+ADV_IMP Implementation Representation:

 The refined assurance package ADV_IMP.1 implementation representation of the TSF requires the availability of the entire implementation representation, a mapping of the design description to the implementation representation with a level of detail that the TSF can be generated without further design decisions.
 In addition, the correspondence of design description and implementation representation shall be demonstrated.
-The covered higher assurance package ADV_IMP.2 requires a complete and not curtailed mapping of the implementation representation of the TSF, and the mapping of the design description to the entire implementation representation.
+The covered higher assurance package ADV_IMP.2 requires a complete and not curtailed mapping of the implementation representation of the TSF, and the mapping of the design description and the implementation representation shall be demonstrated.
+The covered higher assurance package ADV_IMP.2 requires a complete and not curtailed mapping of the implementation representation.
 In addition, the correspondence of design description and the implementation representation shall be demonstrated.
 The ADV_IMP.1 aspect and refinement remains therefore valid.
 The enhancement underlines the refinement in the PP [9] and by that the entirely complete design i.e. not curtailed representation with according mapping was provided, demonstrated and reviewed.